EricCousineau-TRI/repro/ros/ros2_bazel_prototype/NOTES.md

     alias ldd-output-fix="sort | cut -f 1 -d ' ' | sed 's#^\s*##'"

+## Bazel Build

+Trying to figure out why RMW implementation is so picky for `LD_LIBRARY_PATH`.

+See below for doing an overlay with CMake; seems to work fine.

+Trying the effectively same thing in Bazel, but without `LD_LIBRARY_PATH`, yields failures like:

+    $ bazel run //:pub_cc
+    rmw_fastrtps_cpp
+    Failed to find library 'rcl_interfaces__rosidl_typesupport_fastrtps_c'
+    terminate called after throwing an instance of 'rclcpp::exceptions::RCLError' what():  failed to initialize rcl node: type support not from this implementation, at /tmp/binarydeb/ros-crystal-rmw-fastrtps-cpp-0.6.1/src/rmw_publisher.cpp:81, at /tmp/binarydeb/ros-crystal-rcl-0.6.5/src/rcl/publisher.c:173
+    Aborted (core dumped)

+Dunno what `not from this implementation` means, as I'm not changing the implementation, just the library dispatch???

 ## C++ CMake Build

 Contained hermitic-ish build for